tsajay/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data ...

-![alt text][image1]
+![Visualization][image1]

 ###Design and Test a Model Architecture

 ####1.
 Describe how, and identify where in your code, you preprocessed the image data.
-What tecniques were chosen and why did you choose these techniques?
+What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-The code for this step is contained in the fourth code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]
+The first step in my processing pipeline is to augment the existing images with random shifts of 1-pixel in one of the four directions - up, down, left, or right.
+I did this by padding the image with zeros in the edges.
+Note that this step was added after I found my existing dataset to be a bit small to consistently achieve the desired accuracy.
+Also, this is one of the techniques I read about in the landmark paper by [Hinton, et.al](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks).
+That paper rotates images laterally, but for traffic signs, you need to recognize text, and probably signs like "turn left".
+Hence rotation is not a technique that can be applied here.
+Shifts should still preserve most of the data required to classify the image.

+Next, I converted the image to grayscale.
+Once I obtain the mean and standard deviation of the pixel values across all images, I normalized each image.
+This is another technique from the paper mentioned above.

+![Visualization][image2]

 As a last step, I normalized the image data because ...